-The time of a boat's starting signal shall be her starting time, and the order in which boats finish a race shall determine their finishing places.
-However, when a handicap or rating system is used a boat's corrected time shall determine her finishing place.
+The time of a board's starting signal shall be her starting time, and the order in which boards finish a race shall determine their finishing places.
+However, when a handicap or rating system is used a board's corrected time shall determine her finishing place.